-Michella Hill, M.S.c.
+Michella Hill, M.S.c., PhD(c)

-Ms Hill is a Research Associate within the Simulation and Immersive Digital and Immersive Technology team, and PhD candidate in the Paramedicine team at ECU.
+Ms Hill is a Research Associate within SIDTG and PhD candidate in Paramedicine ECU.
 Her current research focuses on out-of-hospital births in paramedic care.
 She is designing a virtual reality training program for paramedics and students to increase their exposure and confidence with these low frequency-high risk situations and improve patient outcomes.
-Following her Bachelor of Science (Paramedicine) degree, she completed her Masters by Research project entitled "Dr Google", which reviewed online symptoms checkers accessible to the Australian public.
-She is a registered non-practicing paramedic planning to become an early-career researcher focusing on improving pre-hospital patient care.
+Following a Bachelor of Science (Paramedicine), she completed her Masters by Research project entitled "Dr Google", which reviewed online symptoms checkers accessible to the Australian public.
+Ms Hill is a registered, non-practicing paramedic planning to become an early-career researcher focusing on improving pre-hospital care.